John Danforth

-John Claggett Danforth (born September 5, 1936) is an American politician, attorney and diplomat who began his career in 1968 as the Attorney General of Missouri and served three terms as United States Senator from Missouri.
-In 2004, he served briefly as United States Ambassador to the United Nations.
-Danforth is an ordained Episcopal priest.
+John Claggett Danforth (born September 5, 1936) is an American politician, attorney, diplomat, and Episcopal priest who served as the Attorney General of Missouri from 1969 to 1976 and as a United States Senator from 1976 to 1995.
+A member of the Republican Party, he later served as Special Counsel for the U.S. Department of Justice from 1999 to 2000 and as the United States Ambassador to the United Nations from 2004 to 2005.

 Born in St. Louis, Missouri, Danforth graduated from Princeton University and Yale University.
-George W. Bush considered selecting him as a vice-presidential running mate in 2000.
+George H.W.
+Bush considered selecting him as a vice-presidential running mate in 1988, and Bush's son, George W. Bush, considered doing the same in 2000.

 Early life and education

 Danforth was born in St. Louis, Missouri, the son of Dorothy (Claggett) and Donald Danforth.
 He is the grandson of William H. Danforth, founder of Ralston Purina.
 Danforth's brother, William Henry Danforth, was former chancellor of Washington University in St. Louis.

-Danforth attended St. Louis Country Day School and Princeton University, where he graduated with an A.B. in religion in 1958 after completing a 111-page senior thesis titled "Christ and Meaning: An Interpretation of Reinhold Niebuhr's Christology."
+Danforth attended St. Louis Country Day School.
+He graduated from Princeton University in 1958 with an A.B. in religion after completing his senior thesis, "Christ and Meaning: An Interpretation of Reinhold Niebuhr's Christology."
 He received degrees from Yale Law School and Yale Divinity School in 1963.

 Career

 Danforth practiced law at the New York law firm Davis Polk & Wardwell from 1964 to 1966.
 He was a partner at the law firm of Bryan, Cave, McPheeters and McRoberts in St. Louis from 1966 to 1968.

 Before Danforth entered Republican politics, Missouri was a reliably Democratic state with its U.S. senators and governors usually being Democrats.
-Danforth's seat in the Senate was previously held by Democrats Thomas Hart Benton, Harry S. Truman, and Stuart Symington.
+Danforth's seat in the Senate was previously held by a succession of Democrats, including Thomas Hart Benton, Stuart Symington, and Harry S. Truman.

 Missouri Attorney General

-In 1968 Danforth was elected Missouri Attorney General, the first Republican elected to the office in 40 years, and the first from his party elected to statewide office in 22 years.
-On his staff of assistant attorneys general were future Missouri Governor and U.S. Senator Kit Bond, future U.S. Attorney General John Ashcroft, future Supreme Court Justice Clarence Thomas, and future federal judge D. Brook Bartlett.
+In 1968, Danforth was elected Missouri Attorney General, the first Republican elected to the office in 40 years, and the first from his party elected to statewide office in 22 years.
+Among his staff of assistant attorneys general were future Missouri Governor and U.S. Senator Kit Bond, future Missouri Governor, U.S. Senator and U.S. Attorney General John Ashcroft, future Supreme Court Justice Clarence Thomas, and future federal judge D. Brook Bartlett.
 Danforth was reelected in 1972.